flalix/DPC/README.md

 The DPC was necessary to support the soon-to-be-published Best Cutoff Algorithm (BCA).

-After DPC and BCA are published, a Python library will be send to the official Python sites.
+After DPC and BCA were published, a Python library will be send to the official Python sites.

-We intend to make a website for the Molecular Target Discovery pipeline (MTDp) available after publishing the 4 sub-pipelines.
+We intend to make a website for the Molecular Target Discovery project (MTDp) available after publishing the 4 sub-pipelines.